7 Tips for How to Prepare for Family Photos

 Getting family photos taken is something that is so special.
 I love that they visually and permanently document a time in my life that otherwise would have been a memory.
 Remember that the purpose of family photos is to document the here and now, silly faces and all.
 By keeping these tips for getting your family photos taken in mind, you will help prepare yourself for a wonderful session that will result in beautiful memories framed on the walls of your home.

-Be sure to sign up for the Sweetlife Scoop to receive exclusive offers and tips on how to capture your own sweetlife.
+Be sure to sign up to be on my VIP List to receive exclusive access to Limited Edition mini sessions and tips on how to capture your own sweetlife.
 It’s free!